angelAL21/angelAL21/README.md

-- 👋 Hi, I’m @angelAL21 , I'm 22 years old and I'm from México.
+- 👋 Hi, I’m @angelAL21 , I'm 23 years old and I'm from México.
-- 👀 I’m interested in Distributed systems and Backend.
+- 👀 I’m interested in Backend.
 Also, I love reading and learning.
 - 🌱 I’m currently mastering Golang and other technologies of backend.
-My second programming language is Python.
+My second programming language is Python for solving programming problems and Django.
-- 💞️ I’m looking to collaborate on Personal Projects to practice for work.
 - 📫 How to reach me: angell_2104@hotmail.com

 <!---